FolletLouis/Programmable-Quantum-Matter/README.md

 3. Alg_II_linkstat.py: This code simulates link statistics h_j, for different values of time window, as described in Algorithm II.
 This is used to generate Fig. 8d in the main text.

+## Section VI: Heat Modeling
+This section corresponds to folder "/Heat_Modeling/" which contains the following files:

+1. heat_capacity.py: same as above section

+2. dil_fridge.py: This code estimates the slow rise in the average cold-plate temperature.
+This is used to generate Fig. 11 in the Supplements.

+3. temp_siv_fast.py: This code estimates the fast rise in the average SiV temperature.
+This is used to generate Fig. 12 in the Supplements.